Skip to main content

 Established in 2010, the company’s engineering background provides an in-depth knowledge of all the products it provides and can fully explore and understand clients’ technical requirements.
 This allows the team to deploy the appropriate tools and methodologies, and introduce new approaches and technologies which enable better product design, verification, and testing.

-The company is now offering WATS as an integral part of testing protocols for a range of design, manufacturing and contract manufacturing clients, a solution that also plays a significant role in helping to drive down costs and boost efficiency, even in the high value and complex electronics hardware sectors such as satellites, aerospace and defence.
+The company is now offering WATS as an integral part of testing protocols for a range of design, manufacturing and contract manufacturing clients, a solution that also plays a significant role in helping to drive down costs and boost efficiency, even in the high value and complex electronics hardware sectors such as satellites, aerospace and defense.

 Establishing domestic resilience

 The high value electronic manufacturing industry has not just weathered the economic uncertainty ushered in by the pandemic, but in the case of the semiconductor sector, has experienced massive hikes in demand, outstripping supply and consequently inflating costs across the supply chain.
-Political considerations have added to the volatility of the sector and shaken up the traditional centres of global manufacturing.
+Political considerations have added to the volatility of the sector and shaken up the traditional centers of global manufacturing.

 Against that backdrop, manufacturers in the UK and Ireland, alongside Europe, North America and Japan are establishing domestic resilience through supply chains embracing contract manufacturers and OEMs, closer to home.
 Just focusing on one sector, the UK’s space industry has seen unprecedented growth.
 With more than 80 leading space companies, headquartered across Scotland alone, focusing largely on satellite technology – the value of the sector is expected to rocket across the next 12 months, and exceed £4 billion by 2030.